 - Castings are typically bubble-free

-- Flexible and thick pouring makes for strong and durable castings
+- Flexible and thick pouring makes for solid and durable castings

 - No noticeable smell or odor